Musaeus College: Principals

-Religious education and training
+Curriculum

 Buddhism has a pre-eminent place in all school programmes, and is a compulsory subject in the curriculum in all grades.
 The school day begins with a “Bakti-Gee” in veneration of the Buddha, followed by “Pansil”.
-On the last bell, three “Gathas” are recited paying homage to the Buddha, Dhamma and Sangha.
+On the last bell, three “Gathas” are recited paying homage to the Buddha, Dhamma, and Sangha.
 Flowers are offered daily by different classes at the College Shrine Room.
 Once a month, a learned Bhikku is invited to deliver a sermon to both teachers and pupils.
 An endeavour is made to inspire the students with the tenets of Buddhism and train them according to the Buddhist way of life.

-Teaching of English

 Special emphasis is given to the teaching of English language.
 English medium classes are conducted from Grade 4 up to Advanced Level classes.

-The teaching programme includes training in Speech, in addition to Courses prescribed by the Ministry of Education.
-The student is also introduced to Literature and reading through a reading programme conducted during school hours.
+The teaching programme includes training in speech, in addition to courses prescribed by the Ministry of Education.
+Students are also introduced to Literature and reading through a reading programme conducted during school hours.